End Of Life

 (Juvenile Picture Books - Ej Kap)

 With the help of her neighbor Mrs. Cooper, Samantha Jane is able to talk about how sad she is since her father died, and then she begins to feel better.
-This book does not include religious content.
 Recommended for ages 3–6.

 Saturdays Are for Stella